 -

-What slows engineering delivery
+What slows engineering teams down

-Delays are rarely caused by a lack of effort.
-They result from constraints within the team that surface as project deadlines approach.
+Delays aren't caused by a lack of effort.
+They result from constraints

 -